henrysky/milkyway_plot/README.rst

 License
 ---------------------------------------------------------

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the * :doc:`LICENSE` file for details